by Dr. Lawrence Wilson

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 Skin brushing is a very simple, yet sometimes very important procedure that can definitely be part of development program.
 It is an ancient form of healing therapy.

 REASONS FOR BRUSHING YOUR SKIN

-1. Improves circulation a lot.
+1. Improves circulation.